andrewjkerr/cis4301-exam3-review/README.md

 		* Users can easily change GET requests in the URL.
 		* GET requests store the information in the URL.
 	* #/some_URL - Takes you to the div(id = 'some_URL')
+* JDBC
+	* Cursor in database.
+		* It is an iterator, also the same as the ResultSet(Java).
+	* PreparedStatements are faster because it's already partially parsed, and all you have to do is just insert a value where the '?' is placed within the prepared statement.
+	* Reflection Statement - Where the driver is.
 * Map Reduce
 	* Know the stages.
     	* Map